khakhalin/notes/00_to_read_math.md

 Hu, J., Shen, L., & Sun, G. (2018).
 Squeeze-and-excitation networks.
 In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 7132-7141). https://arxiv.org/abs/1709.01507
 Another paper with 1600 citations.
+Alternative to convolution networks, apparently?
+Is it faster, or better?

 On evolving network architectures: https://ai.googleblog.com/2018/03/using-evolutionary-automl-to-discover.html